simple-registry/simple-registry/doc/reference/configuration.md

 ### Distributed Locking

-No lock backend exists any more: reads and writes are lock-free, blob reclamation is fenced by the `v2/gc/` marker protocol, and the durable job queue serialises workers with atomically created claim keys.
-The former `lock_strategy` tables are accepted and ignored (see [Deprecated Coordination Keys](#deprecated-coordination-keys)).
+There is no lock backend: reads and writes are lock-free, blob reclamation is fenced by the `v2/gc/` marker protocol, and the durable job queue serialises workers with atomically created claim keys. `lock_strategy` tables are accepted and ignored (see
+[Deprecated Coordination Keys](#deprecated-coordination-keys)).

 ---